Delaware Tercentenary half dollar: Distribution

 A total of 25,015 coins were minted in March 1937 at the Philadelphia Mint, with the 15 pieces above the even thousands set aside for inspection and testing at the following year's meeting of the annual Assay Commission.
 The coins were sold by the DSTC through the Equitable Trust Company of Wilmington at $1.75 per piece.
 Coins that had been ordered in advance were distributed in late March and in April.
 Of the 25,000 coins minted, 20,978 were sold, and the 4,022 remaining pieces returned to the Mint for redemption and melting.

 Proceeds from the coin were used to fund local celebrations of the anniversary, which were held in Sweden and in the United States in 1938.
 Sweden also issued a commemorative coin for the anniversary, a 2-kronor coin depicting the Kalmar Nyckel.
 These were promoted by American coin dealers such as Wayte Raymond of New York, who was involved in the US distribution of the Swedish coin, as collectable alongside the Delaware half dollar.
+With a mintage of 508,815 it remains readily available.
 There were also several privately produced medals, and a new stamp from the United States Post Office Department was issued at Wilmington on June 27, 1938.

 By 1940 the Delaware piece sold for about $1.50 in uncirculated condition, though this went up to $2.75 by 1950, $18 by 1960, and $350 by 1985.
 The deluxe edition of R. S. Yeoman's A Guide Book of United States Coins, published in 2020, lists the coin for between $210 and $350, depending on condition.
 Two exceptional specimens sold for $7,475 in 2008 and in 2011.
 The original coin holders in which up to five Delaware half dollars were sent to purchasers are worth from $75 to $125, and if accompanied by original mailing envelope up to $200, depending on condition.